Kamieniu/angular-style-guide/README.md

 **My own opinion is to keep Component Template as a inline html.
 This way we force our self to keep component's code small.**

-> If you use VScode to produce code I suggest to install this extension:
+> If you use VSCode to produce code I suggest to install this extension:
 > https://marketplace.visualstudio.com/itemstemName=natewallace.angular2-inline
 > that helps you to format HTML code in your .ts files